Coconut sugar VS White sugar

 Which Sweetener Is Better for Healthy Desserts?

-At Flèche Healthy Treats, we believe indulgence should feel good — physically and ethically.
-That’s why we carefully choose ingredients that elevate both taste and well-being in our healthy desserts, including our gluten free cookies and signature vegan spreads like:
+At Flèche Healthy Treats, we carefully select ingredients that support balanced sweetness, better flavor, and thoughtful indulgence in our healthy desserts — including our gluten free cookies and artisan vegan spreads like:

 What Is Coconut Sugar?

-Coconut sugar is derived from the sap of coconut palm blossoms.
-The sap is gently heated until it crystallizes into a golden-brown sweetener with a naturally rich aroma.
+Coconut sugar is made from the sap of coconut palm blossoms.
+The sap is gently heated until it forms golden crystals with a naturally caramel-like aroma.

-Unlike refined white sugar, coconut sugar undergoes minimal processing, helping preserve more of its natural character.
+Unlike refined white sugar, coconut sugar undergoes minimal processing, helping preserve more of its natural compounds.

 White sugar delivers a sharp, one-note sweetness.